Sales Leadership Training

 When revenues are flat or declining, that isn't the time to let pride or ego get in the way.

-John Miller, author of QBQ! - The Question Behind the Question, gets it.
-Last week he wrote that cutting training would be as ludicrous as the fire department not being able to respond to an emergency because they cut training and their department wasn't prepared.
+John Miller, author of QBQ! – The Question Behind the Question, gets it.
+He wrote that cutting training would be as ludicrous as the fire department not being able to respond to an emergency because they cut training and their department wasn’t prepared.
 He went on to say that for most companies, right now is an emergency!

 I don't care how many years your people have been in sales.
 They weren't trained to sell in an economic environment like the one we have today.
 Retaining accounts is as important as ever, but right now, most companies need their salespeople to bring in new business.
 Unfortunately, most of your salespeople weren't trained to hunt and close either, only to manage accounts.
 So it's a complex situation: